-Most stakeholders agreed that the Basse-Ville (Lower Town) is the most earthquake prone.
-They proposed several reasons for this high exposure, such as its proximity to the sea leading to the risk of tsunami, the loose nature of the soil, the shallow water table, and anarchic constructions.
-Some stakeholders believed this part of the town can be destroyed by a tsunami following an earthquake.
+Most stakeholders agreed that the Basse-Ville (Lower Town) is mostly prone to earthquake.
+They reported several reasons for this high exposure, such as its proximity to the sea leading to the risk of tsunami, the loose nature of the soil, the shallow water table, and anarchic constructions.
+Some stakeholders believed that the Basse-Ville can be destroyed by a tsunami following an earthquake.
 Only a minority of interviewees considered the Haute-Ville (Upper Town) to be more exposed.
 These people mentioned landslides and solid constructions (masonry, concrete slab) that do not always respect standards, as well as old and sensitive buildings, such as the catholic church, the high school, and the prison.
 Some stakeholders declared that the whole town is exposed to earthquakes.
-To illustrate the situation of the Haute-Ville and the Basse-Ville, one participant reported an opinion commonly shared by most of respondents, he said "the upper area of the town is less exposed than the lower part, like here, because this part [Haute-Ville] lies on a large rock.
-In the lower part of the town, even when a big truck passes by, houses shake" (Civil protection member, 40-49 years old, Translated from creole).
+To illustrate the situation of the Haute-Ville and the Basse-Ville, one participant reported an opinion commonly shared by most of respondents, stating: "the upper area of the town is less exposed than the lower part, like here, because this part [Haute-Ville] lies on a large rock.
+In the lower part of the town, even when a big truck passes by, houses shake" (Civil protection member, 40-49 years old, Translated from Creole).

 4.2.5.
-Sources of information
+Sources of Information

-The stakeholders highlighted risk training via workshops organized by Geohazard and Civil protection to raise awareness of the population about earthquake.
-This form of training and radio have emerged stakeholders' primary sources of information.
+Stakeholders highlighted risk training via workshops organized by Geohazard and Civil protection to raise awareness of the population about earthquakes.
+This form of training and radio emerged as stakeholders' primary sources of information.
 Television, school, and social networks were cited as less frequently used sources of information.
-The internet, books, newsletters, telephone, experience, grandparents, and church were considered rather marginal sources of information about earthquakes.
+The internet, books, newsletters, telephone, experience, grandparents, and church were considered a marginal source of information about earthquakes.
 Additional comments suggested that they have a clear perception and awareness of the seismic threat to the town.
 The perceived human and material consequences will probably depend on the exposure of each part of the town.
-However, risk perception does not drive necessarily to decision to take protectives measures.
-For this reason, it is important to target the stakeholder's adaptive capacity perception.
+After seismic risk perception, the stakeholders' adaptive capacity perception needs to be explored.

 4.3.
-Stakeholders' perception of their adaptive capacity to earthquake
+Stakeholders' Perception of their Adaptive Capacity to Earthquake

-To determine the stakeholders' perception of their adaptive capacity, six topics: institutional capacity, individual and family capacity, sources of motivation, barriers to preparedness, facilitating factors, and responsibility - were explored (Fig 3, Q2).
+To determine the stakeholders' perception of their adaptive capacity, six topics (institutional capacity, individual and family capacity, sources of motivation, barriers to preparedness, facilitating factors, and responsibility) were explored (Figure 3, Q2).

 4.3.1.
-Institutional capacity
+Institutional Capacity

-Stakeholders mentioned training, awareness, information, prevention, education, and precaution, in order of recurrence.
+Stakeholders mentioned training, awareness, information, prevention, education, and precaution, in order of recurrence to show the way that institutions can involve in earthquake risk reduction.
 All these terms are closely related to training and risk education, as tools for preparedness.
-Most stakeholders believed they can support the people by training them via their institutions (Red Cross, schools, churches, hotels...) to be prepared for earthquakes.
-Half of two religious leaders denied any responsibility by assigning it to the government, which they regard as having the necessary resources.
+Most stakeholders believed they can support the people by training them via their institutions (Red Cross, schools, churches, and hotels) to be prepared for earthquakes.
+Half of the religious leaders denied any responsibility by assigning it to the government, which they regard as having the necessary resources.
 Nevertheless, they acknowledged their responsibility to secure their own homes.

 4.3.2.
-Personal and family capacity
+Personal and Family Capacity